An exciting, innovative program designed to promote:

 Mentoring, academic coaching, and supplemental instruction will be provided in other key “gateway courses” in engineering, physics, and chemistry.
 Undergraduate research will be an integral part of the program in order to prepare students to transfer to four-year engineering programs.

-The project is under the direction of Principal Investigator, Dr. Sanjay Rai, Interim Vice President and Provost, Germantown Campus.
-For more information, please contact Dr. Rai at 240-567-7711 or Sanjay.Rai@montgomerycollege.edu.
+The project was under the direction of Principal Investigator, Dr. Muhammad Kehnemouyi, Interim Instructional Dean for Science, Engineering, and Technology, For more information, please contact Dr. Kehnemouyi at 240-567-5031 or Muhammad.Kehnemouyi@montgomerycollege.edu.